telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 ## Disable Dates

-The DatePicker provides the functionality to disable certain days, such as weekends, national holidays, and others, which are not intended to be selected by the end user.
+The DatePicker enables you to disable certain days, such as weekends, national holidays, and others, which are not intended to be selected by the end user.

 To disable a date, either:
 * Set and array of dates, or